lauraclay/reaction-game/README.md

 ## Step 5: Put it all in a box!

-Congratulations on making your Sweet Shop Reaction Game.
-If you have time, why not make and decorate a box to put the Raspberry Pi and cables into?
+Congratulations on making your sweet shop reaction game.
+If you have time, why not make and decorate a box to put the Raspberry Pi and cables in?